weso/wikishape/README.md

 This app was bootstrapped via Create React App, refer to [their website](https://create-react-app.dev/) to learn more.

 ## Deploy with Docker
-* Use the provided Dockerfile to build rdfshape or pull from [Github Container Registry](https://github.com/orgs/weso/packages/container/package/wikishape).
+* Use the provided Dockerfile to build wikishape or pull from [Github Container Registry](https://github.com/orgs/weso/packages/container/package/wikishape).

 ### Building the image
 * No build arguments are required.
 The client will be exposed on container 80 of the future containers.